b0sh4ng-github/twitch/README.md

 # To reverse a hash file (password file stored on servers) you simply get a list of primes through the i=set(initial_primes); for threat j in size(i) / count(j): find_primes(j); repeat until done to sys.maxsize or something; then reverse RSA or something easily

 # The find prime algorithm is to divide candidate int ( figure out the ALU internals of your processor or GPU or tensorcore to determine the exact algorithm to use ) by already found set of primes then if modulo of the divisions is never zero, you found another prime

+# Using floating point does not help in the operations because the ALUs do not let you approximate better than int even if you change FP64 default to support larger numbers; check out circuit design and proof for exactly why this is true